 After you enable server-based SharePoint the options to Install List Components and to enable server-based integration will no longer appear as an option in Document Management.

 Once server-based SharePoint integration is enabled you will need to enable the entities you want available for document management integration.
-More information: Enable document management on entities
+More information: Help & Training: Enable document management on entities

 Using Document Management

 You are now ready to add document storage locations to the entities you enabled above and start managing documents.
 Begin by opening a document management-enabled record (for example, Contact).

 Browse to your Microsoft Dynamics 365 (online) web application.

 Choose an account, such as the Adventure Works sample account.